MRtrix3/mrtrix3/docs/reference/commands/fixelconvert.rst

     fixelconvert [ options ]  fixel_in fixel_out

--  *fixel_in*: the input fixel file / folder.
+-  *fixel_in*: the input fixel file / directory.
--  *fixel_out*: the output fixel file / folder.
+-  *fixel_out*: the output fixel file / directory.

 Description
 -----------

-convert between the old format fixel image (*.msf / *.msh) and the new fixel folder format
+convert between the old format fixel image (*.msf / *.msh) and the new fixel directory format

 Options
 -------